Home Page

 History:

 Rueben was not feral.
-The clinic staff were easily able to handle him although it had likely been quite some time since he had been touched by a human.
-Rueben tested positive for Feline Immunodeficiency Virus.
-It is not uncommon for unaltered males to have this virus as it passed between cats by deep bite wounds.
+The clinic staff were easily able to handle him although it had likely been a long time time since he had been touched by a human.
+Reuben tested positive for Feline Immunodeficiency Virus.
+It is not uncommon for unaltered males to have this virus as it is passed between cats by deep bite wounds (usually unaltered males fighting for territory).
 The PAW Society tests high risk cats for FIV and Feline Leukemia.
 Cats with FIV can live a normal lifespan.
+They can safely live with other cats if they are not aggressive.
 They need an observant guardian, a good diet and of course, to be kept indoors so as to not be exposed to other viruses.
+FIV kitties have compromised immune systems and so can be more susceptible to things that most cats are immune to.

 Personality:

-When Rueben was neutered, he also had several teeth removed and since he was already missing many teeth, he is simply not capable of delivering a deep bite (to repeat, a deep bite wound is how FIV is spread).
+When Rueben was neutered, he also had several teeth removed and since he was already missing many teeth, he simply is not capable of delivering a deep bite (to repeat, a deep bite wound is how FIV is spread).
 Even so, because his foster home has other cats, his integration into the household was done carefully in order to monitor his behaviour around other cats.
 Turns out, he integrated with relative ease and although he likes to wrestle with a couple of the cats in his foster home, it is a playful activity, not an aggressive one.
-Rueben has come along beautifully in his relationships with his human foster family.
+Reuben has come along beautifully in his relationships with his human foster family.
 He loves to partially drape himself across a lap or press up closely beside someone to best position himself for a tummy rub.
-He is quite an active fellow, scooting up and down the stairs and charging up the cat furniture.
+He is quite an active fellow, scooting up and down the stairs, using the hallway for a runway and charging up the cat furniture.
 Like many cats who have lived a harsh outdoor life, Rueben is more than satisfied to now be on the inside.
 He has excellent litter box habits and mealtime is always an exciting event.
-Although he eats mostly canned food, he still eats crunchies despite having few teeth.
-It can take a little time for a cat with a history of homelessness to feel comfortable in a new setting.
-It will be well worth your patience.
-Rueben has a thick coat and enjoys a good brushing and combing.
+Although he eats mostly canned food, he still eats crunchies despite having (now) no teeth (Rueben had a dental in May/17 to remove the remainder of his teeth).

 Waking up from sleepy-time: